 Please Note, you are not exempt from the requirements to hold a CAA approved competency, See item 2 below

-After the 30th November, you must have evidence of a recognised competency when you fly.
+You must have evidence of a recognised competency when you fly.
 You can easily meet this requirement if:

-- You have an existing BMFA Achievement.
+- You have an existing BMFA Achievement that you passed before 1st January 2021

 If you ONLY fly certain types of aircraft, the law does not require you to register with the CAA or take a test.
 The activities/aircraft exempted from the requirements are: